Dante Vanzeir

-Dante Vanzeir (born 16 April 1998) is a Belgian professional footballer who plays as a forward and winger for Major League Soccer club New York Red Bulls and the Belgium national team.
+Dante Vanzeir (born 16 April 1998) is a Belgian professional footballer who plays as a forward and winger for Gent and the Belgium national team.

 Club career

 Genk

-Vanzeir is a youth exponent from K.R.C.
+Born in Beringen, Vanzeir is a youth exponent from K.R.C.
 Genk.
-He started playing in the young sector of Genk when he was eleven.
+He started playing with the youth academy of Genk when he was eleven.

-He made his Belgian Pro League debut on 18 September 2016 in a 0–2 home defeat against R.S.C.
-Anderlecht.
-He replaced Leon Bailey after 81 minutes.
-Vanzeir scored his first goal in the Belgian Pro League on 24 January 2018 in a 2-1 victory against Lokeren.
+He made his Belgian Pro League debut on 18 September 2016 in a 2–0 home defeat against Anderlecht, replacing Leon Bailey after 81 minutes.
+Vanzeir scored his first goal in the Belgian Pro League on 24 January 2018 in a 2–1 victory against Lokeren.
+On 20 July 2019, Vanzeir scored the third goal for Genk in a 3-0 victory over Mechelen in the 2019 Belgian Super Cup.